shaoruu/blog/content/blog/modern-graphql-tutorial/index.md

 Before we start, let me give you a brief introduction to GraphQL.
 GraphQL is a _query language_ for API's.
 It is a more efficient alternative to traditional RESTful API's since it is:

-1. **Faster** - with user-defined specification for data fetching, GraphQL prevents clients from underfetching or overfetching, making network requests more efficient.
+1. **Faster** - with user-defined specification for data fetching, GraphQL prevents clients from under-fetching or over-fetching, making network requests more efficient.
 2. **More Flexible** - user can define their own schemas and data types to share between frontend and backend.
 3. **Faster Production** - with schemas acting as a contract for data fetching between the frontend team and backend team, both teams can do their individual work without further communication.